chargetrip/examples/tile-service/README.md

 ### Technical stack

 For this example we use [urql](https://formidable.com/open-source/urql/) - lightweight GraphQL client.
 The Tile Service we use is based on Clusterbuster which is one of our open source projects.
-Clusterbuster creates a faster way of loading a high amount of points (clustered and filtered) on a map using Vector Tiles.
+Clusterbuster creates a faster way of loading a high amount of points (clustered and filtered) on a map using Vector Tiles [Clusterbuster](https://github.com/chargetrip/clusterbuster).

 ### Steps to take